bantex01/TA-dynamodb-get/README.md

 > index=dynamo email_address=* | dynamoget region="us-east-1" input="us_east_1_health_id" table="health_id" query="table.query(IndexName = \"email-index\",KeyConditionExpression = Key(\"email\").eq(\"adalton@test.com\"))" source_field="email_address" dynamo_match_field="email" | table email_address, DYNAMO*

 We are searching for events containing an email_address field in the dynamo index.
 We then pipe that output to the dynamoget command.
-The custom command will run the query specified in the "query" field and attempt to match the contents from the "source" field with the "dynamo_match_field" contents.
+The dynamoget command will run the query specified in the "query" field and attempt to match the contents from the "source" field with the "dynamo_match_field" contents.
 If there is a match the dynamo fields for the match will be added to the original event with the prefix DYNAMO_ .
 In addition the DYNAMO_MATCH field will be set to "true".
 If no match is found, the DYNAMO_MATCH field will be set to "false" and no further fields will be added>

 Example output can be seen below:

 ![alt text](https://github.com/bantex01/TA-dynamodb-get/blob/main/README/dynamoget_output.png?raw=true)

+### Accessing the DynamoDB table from the dynamoget command

+In order to query DynamoDB the dynamoget command requires AWS credentials.
+The "input" field tells the command what configured input to use to gather the credentials required.

+If you do not wish to use the dynamodb_get input to periodically collect and ingest DynamoDB data you will still need to configure an input in order to use the dynamoget custom command.
+In this scenario, configure the input for this purpose but leave it disabled.